America Is on Track for a Million Coronavirus Cases a Day, and at Least 800,000 Deaths, by the End of 2020

 As for a vaccine, you can bet that Donald Trump’s “October surprise” will include an announcement of a new vaccine will be ready for the public by year’s end.
 But here’s why you should be skeptical.

 While there may be innovative technologies for producing a coronavirus vaccine, there is simply no shortcutting the time it takes to test any new vaccine for efficacy and, especially safety.
-Initial testing will be done with young healthy volunteers, not those at greatest risk.
-Vaccines themselves can produce serious side effects and we have no idea how long protective properties will last – or if it’s even possible to develop, manufacture sufficient quantities, and distribute a new vaccine any time soon.
+Initial testing will be done with young, healthy volunteers, not those at greatest risk.
+Vaccines themselves can produce serious side effects and we have no idea how long protective properties will last—or if it’s even possible to develop and manufacture sufficient quantities, and distribute a new vaccine any time soon.

 Unfortunately, though, if Donald Trump is once again inaugurated in January 2021, all bets are off.